cal-jamo/play_trade_CS260/notes.md

 Port 443: HTTPS, Port 80: HTTP, Port 22: SSH.

-What will the following code using Promises output when executed?
-Without specific code, it’s usually an asynchronous action that logs the resolved or rejected value of the promise.
+What will the following code using Promises output when executed? an asynchronous action that logs the resolved or rejected value of the promise.